SethRobertson/GitBestPractices/index.md

 branches, user branches, etc.  Also, if you use share repositories with other projects/groups, you probably will need a way to disambiguate your branches from their branches.
-Don't be afraid of "/" in the branch name when appropriate (but do be afraid of ":").
+Don't be afraid of "/" in the branch name when appropriate (but do be afraid of using a remote's name as a directory component of a branch name, or correspondingly naming a remote after a branch name or directory component).

 ### Distributed workflows